Want to join the lab?

 An example of the kind of biological problem that interests you.
 This is to illustrate your ability to identify interesting questions and propose experiments to answer those questions.
 The lab focus is in fish comparative immunology, host parasite interactions, and parasite-mediated immunosuppression, however other related topics are welcome.

-The Steinel Lab will be hiring a postdoctoral research associate to begin in the fall of 2019.
-Ideal candidates will have strong training in immunology, with preference going to candidates with experience in B cell and/or germinal center biology.
+The Steinel Lab is seeking to fill an NIH R01-funded postdoctoral research associate position (to begin in the fall of 2019).
+Ideal candidates will have strong training in immunology, with preference going to those with experience in B cell and/or germinal center biology.